vemcjardim/calculadora-clt/README.md

 Live Demo: http://calculadoraclt.rf.gd/

-This labor calculator returns the net salary of a company emploee.
+This labor calculator returns the net salary of a company employee.

 In Brazil, to calcule companies employees net salary, first you need to calculate INSS contribution and IRRF fee, in a complex calculation.

-### INSS Contribution
+## INSS Contribution

 There are some ranges and rates